unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

     attribute, so its range is from 0 to 255.
   - However, the values of 0, 254, and 255 are reserved for internal
         use, so you never see them.
-  - The value of 253 usually always means \"Not Used Yet\", so when you see it, you are probably looking at a brand new drive.
+  - The value of 253 usually always means "Not Used Yet", so when you see it, you are probably looking at a brand new drive.
         Sometimes though, there can be a few attributes that take awhile before they are used, so may stay 253 for longer.